Design and Interaction, M.A.

 Admission to the degree programme is subject to an application process.

-The formal entry requirements for the Digital Media, M.A. programme are:
+The formal entry requirements for the Design and Interaction M.A. programme are:

 - Proof of a completed, relevant undergraduate degree (B.Sc., B.A. or equivalent) consisting of at least 210 points according to the European Credit Transfer System (ECTS), or at least seven (7) semesters of full-time study.
 Sufficient expertise in design and/or computer science must be demonstrated.